 Some are suggesting that the Watch 3 will be able to run on its own, allowing it to run independently from an iPhone.
 In this respect, it's rumoured that the Watch 3 will have an untethered mode, allowing you to directly connect your Apple Watch 3 to a network (through its own SIM card), directly from the watch itself.
 We don't think Apple will allow this, due to the battery impact it will have on the device.

-This also ties in in part to another report from the Wall Street Journal that the Apple Watch may get cellular connectivity.
-We've seen smartwatches from Samsung that ship with 3G connectivity, and allow users to make and receive calls without their phone.
+The rumour ties in in part to another report from the Wall Street Journal that claims the Apple Watch may get cellular connectivity.
+We've seen smartwatches from Samsung and Huawei that ship with 4G connectivity, and allow users to make and receive calls without their phone.
 It complicates things slightly for mobile operators as Apple will have to make it clear how the user is billed for cellular usage over two devices.

 However, potential cellular connectivity for Apple Watch 3 is exciting, as severing the tie between the Watch and iPhone is an important technological step to the Watch being the all day every day personal assistant Apple is clearly dreaming of.
 Being able to bring up native apps over a network connection without your phone might unlock new possibilities for watchOS developers.
 Also see: Apple Watch rivals compared

-In an interview with The Telegraph, Tim Cook hinted that the company may make a medically approved device, but it wouldn't be the Apple watch.
-Cook explained that the disruption that FDA accreditation would cause to the product release cycle, which ultimately put him off having the Apple Watch vetted for full-blown health use.
+In an interview with The Telegraph in November 2015, Tim Cook hinted that the company may make a medically approved device, but it wouldn't be the Apple Watch.
+Cook explained that the disruption that FDA accreditation would cause to the product release cycle ultimately put him off having the Apple Watch vetted for full-blown health use.
 Although with this being said, it hasn't completely put him off the idea of building a product for use in the medical world:

 "We don't want to put the watch through the Food and Drug Administration (FDA) process.
 I wouldn't mind putting something adjacent to the watch through it, but not the watch, because it would hold us back from innovating too much, the cycles are too long.
 But you can begin to envision other things that might be adjacent to it - maybe an app, maybe something else."